History of Protestantism: First Great Awakening

 The "First Great Awakening" (or sometimes "The Great Awakening") was a wave of religious enthusiasm among Protestants that swept the American colonies in the 1730s and 1740s, leaving a permanent impact on American religion.
 It emphasized the traditional Reformed virtues of Godly preaching, rudimentary liturgy, and a deep sense of personal guilt and redemption by Christ Jesus.
-It resulted from powerful preaching that deeply affected listeners (already church members) with a deep sense of personal guilt and salvation by Christ.
-Pulling away from ritual and ceremony, the Great Awakening made religion intensely personal to the average person by creating a deep sense of spiritual guilt and redemption.
+It resulted from powerful preaching that deeply affected listeners (already church members).
 Historian Sydney E. Ahlstrom saw it as part of a "great international Protestant upheaval" that also created Pietism in Germany, the Evangelical Revival, and Methodism in England.
 It had a major impact in reshaping the Congregational, Presbyterian, Dutch Reformed, and German Reformed denominations, and strengthened the small Baptist and Methodist denominations.
 It brought Christianity to the slaves and was an apocalyptic event in New England that challenged established authority.
-It incited rancor and division between the old traditionalists who insisted on ritual and doctrine and the new revivalists.
+It incited rancor and division between the traditionalists who insisted on ritual and doctrine and the new revivalists.
 It had little impact on Anglicans and Quakers.

 Unlike the Second Great Awakening that began about 1800 and which reached out to the unchurched, the First Great Awakening focused on people who were already church members.
 It changed their rituals, their piety, and their self-awareness.
 The new style of sermons and the way people practiced their faith breathed new life into religion in America.
 People became passionately and emotionally involved in their religion, rather than passively listening to intellectual discourse in a detached manner.
 Ministers who used this new style of preaching were generally called "new lights", while the preachers of old were called "old lights".
 People began to study the Bible at home, which effectively decentralized the means of informing the public on religious manners and was akin to the individualistic trends present in Europe during the Protestant Reformation.